stacksjs/ts-inputs/docs/vue/credit-card.md

 - American Express: XXXX XXXXXX XXXXX
 - Other cards: XXXX XXXX XXXX XXXX

-You can customize the delimiter used for formatting by setting the `delimiter` prop or `creditCardOptions.delimiter`.
+You can customize the delimiter used for formatting by setting the `creditCardOptions.delimiter` prop.